Relief from Persecution

 Why did Herod take such extraordinary measures to ensure security at the jail?

 He had good reason to fear Peter's escape.
-No doubt he heard that when the Sanhedrin arrested the apostles a few years earlier, the apostles disappeared from prison during the night.
+No doubt he heard that when the Sanhedrin arrested the apostles a few years earlier, they disappeared from prison during the night (Acts 5:17–24).
 What happened was still an unsolved mystery as far as the authorities were concerned.

 The church prayed fervently and "without ceasing" that God would spare Peter's life.
 It had been hard enough to lose Stephen and then James, but to lose the chief apostle would have been extremely demoralizing.
 The church needed his strength and wisdom.